“Be transformed by the renewal of your mind” (Romans 12:2b)

 - Teaching in secondary schools (private)

-The Department of Religion has highly qualified faculty who are committed to responsible biblical and theological scholarship with a corresponding commitment to preparation for effective ministry and/or further academic study.
+The Department of Religion has highly qualified faculty who are committed to responsible biblical and theological scholarship with a corresponding commitment to preparation for effective ministry and/or further academic study

-TYANNA YONKERS, D.MIN., PH.D.
-(ABD), DEPARTMENT CHAIR, ASSOCIATE PROFESSOR OF RELIGION
+TYANNA YONKERS, D.MIN., PH.D., PROFESSOR OR RELIGION

 Dr. Yonkers is the Chair of the Mount Olive Religion Department.
 She has been teaching at Mount Olive since 1995.
 Though she teaches an array of courses, her primary area of academic interest is Spirituality.
 She holds a BA in Special Education from Hood College, an M.Div. with a focus in Christian Education from Southeastern Baptist Theological Seminary, and a D.Min. in Spirituality from Baptist Theological Seminary at Richmond.
 She is currently finishing her dissertation in the area of Spirituality at The Catholic University of America, in Washington, D. C. Dr. Yonkers is also an ordained minister and is currently serving as the stated supply pastor for Holly Grove Presbyterian Church, a position she has held since 2001.

-CARLA WILLIAMSON, M.DIV., CAMPUS CHAPLAIN, INSTRUCTOR OF RELIGION
+THE REVEREND CARLA WILLIAMSON, M.DIV., CAMPUS CHAPLAIN, INSTRUCTOR OF RELIGION